 Every $10,000 of supplemental income earned equals $250,000 in after-tax capital earning a 4% rate of return.
 J&L could easily consult part-time for a combined 10 hours a week at $100/hour and earn $52,000 a year if one of the following concerns comes true.

-Fat FIRE Is The Best Way To Retire
+Fat FIRE Is The Best, But Hardest Way To Retire Early

 When you are no longer working for money, it’s best to have as much money as possible.
 There’s no point retiring early if you’re going to constantly stress about whether you have enough money to pay the bills.